Home-roasting raw or blanched nuts

-If peanuts or filberts have a skin, you can remove after roasting and cooling as follows.
+It is best to buy peanuts and filberts that have been blanched to remove the skin.
+If peanuts or filberts have a skin, with great effort you can remove after roasting and cooling as follows.
 Place a single layer on a large towel on the counter, then roll around with your hands.
 To remove the chaff, place a fan on a table outside, then pour nuts from one large bowl into another in front of the fan.
 Repeat 2 or 3 times as necessary.

-Try cold or hot smoking the nuts after roasting, 1-2 hours with temperature around 200°F
+Try hot smoking the nuts after roasting, 1-2 hours with temperature around 250°F to keep them dry.

 All nuts have similar calories per ounce, and all are rich in nutrients and healthy additions to any diet.
 A number of studies have found that nuts can help cut the risk of heart disease, type 2 diabetes, cancer, and aid weight loss.
 Weight loss is important for reducing risk for many health problems.
 Nuts and seeds are rich in omega-3 essential fatty acids with their valuable anti-inflammatory action.
 Nuts have healthy antioxidants which offer protection against cancer, heart disease, and nerve diseases.
 Nuts are a rich source of minerals such as manganese, potassium, calcium, copper, iron, magnesium, zinc, fluoride and selenium.
 Nuts also have healthy levels of vitamins E and B.